 The interval Non-Performance Charge is calculated as Performance Shortfall multiplied by the Non-Performance Charge Rate.
-The Non-Performance Charge Rate for Capacity Performance commitments is equal to {[the modeled LDA Net CONE (\$/MW-day in installed capacity terms) for which the resource resides times number of days in the Delivery Year] divided by 30} divided by the number of Real-Time Settlement Intervals in an hour.
+The Non-Performance Charge Rate for Capacity Performance commitments is equal to {[the modeled LDA through the 25/26 DY, otherwise the RTO Net CONE (\$/MW-day in installed capacity terms) for which the resource resides times number of days in the Delivery Year] divided by 30} divided by the number of Real-Time Settlement Intervals in an hour.
 The modeled LDAs and their respective Net CONE are provided in the Delivery Year BRA Planning Parameters posted on the PJM website.